 They also offer you a baby area that comes with a toilet with a changing table.
 There is a shop on-site and folding stools are available too.
 For you to benefit from the group discount, you need to have a minimum of 25 people.

 It is located by the banks of the river and housed in former private residential homes (30 rooms).
 The museum gives you a sneak peek into the lives of Alsatians in the 18th and 19th centuries

 Address: Pl. du Qur Blanc, 67000 Strasbourg, France

-As a result, all the northern part of Neudorf was completely flooded.
-Regrettably this did nothing to halt the Prussians, who proceeded to successfully besiege the city, after a 4-day terror bombardment of fire shells that killed hundreds of French soldiers and civilians.
+As a result, the northern part of Neudorf was completely flooded.
+Regrettably, this did nothing to halt the Prussians, who proceeded to successfully besiege the city, after a 4-day terror bombardment of fire shells that killed hundreds of French soldiers and civilians.

-Kids will enjoy taking the Strasbourg Hidden Gems & Local Spots Small Group (8) Guided Tour with a local, and taking pictures along the way of this architectural marvel.
+Kids will enjoy taking the Strasbourg Hidden Gems & Local Spots Small Group Guided Tour with locals and taking pictures along the way of this architectural marvel.

 See Related: Best Travel Board Games

 5. Cathédrale Notre Dame de Strasbourg

 Address: Pl. de la Cathédrale, 67000 Strasbourg, France

 The Cathédrale Notre Dame de Strasbourg is a Catholic cathedral located at Pl. de la Cathédrale, 67000 Strasbourg.
 Its construction began in 1015, was relaunched in 1190 was then picked up in 1277 by a German architect named Erwin von Steinbach, who is credited with most of the cathedral’s final design.